jkarlin929/moon_app/readme.md

 MVP - Create, Read, Update, Delete the Time and Date for desired moon phase.
 Searching for a date and time and rendering corresponding image for date and time.
 Styling the pages using CSS.

 POST-MVP - Displaying Moon rise and set times according to a location.
+Add additional bodies (i.e., jupiter, europa, mars)

 POST-POST-MVP - Build Spaceship and blast off into outer space.